DCGCoinDesk/frontend-test/README.md

 We would like you to develop a list of price data about our cryptocurrencies.
 The UX should:

 - Refresh data every 60 seconds
-- Display the time the data was updated as well as the relative time the data was update (eg, update 5 minutes ago)
+- Display the time the data was updated as well as the relative time the data was update (eg, "updated 5 minutes ago")
 - Display the icon, name and abbreviation (ISO) of each asset
 - Display the price in USD, the market capitalizion (price of the total supply), and volume of each asset
 - Display the open, high, low and close price in USD